hurlbertlab/dietdatabase/README.md

   </tr>
   <tr>
     <td>Observation_Year_End</td>
-    <td>The year in which diet data were last collected.</td>
+    <td>The year in which diet data were last collected in the study.</td>
   </tr>
   <tr>
     <td>Observation_Season</td>
-    <td>The season in which diet data were last collected.
+    <td>The season(s) in which diet data were last collected.
 Possible values include spring, summer, fall, winter, or multiple.</td>
   </tr>
   <tr>
     <td>Prey_Kingdom</td>